opengisch/qgis-swiss-locator/README.md

 Type the text to search in the locator bar.

 If the result is a **WMS layer**, double-clicking on it will try to add it to the map.
-It might not be possible since some layers are only visible in the geoportal.
+It might not be possible since some layers are only visible in the geoportal (map.geo.admin.ch).
-In any case, a link will be shown to display the layer in the geoportal.
+In this case, a link will be shown to display the layer in the geoportal.
-If an opendata.swiss service contains more layers, a datasource to the WMS will be established.

 If the result is a **location** or **feature**, double-clicking on it will move the map canvas to the result and highlight its position.